theassyrian/Sqraper/README.md

     Q's current trip code.
 When Q changes trips, be sure the sqraper has downloaded all posts with the previous trip code first.
 Then change the configuration file to Q's new trip code to start pulling posts from the new trip.

+bogusTrips:
+    Type: Array
+    Default: [],
+    When the script sees a post from the "name" Q, it will display the post and trip so you can confirm if Q has started using a new trip.
+In most cases it is just a knucklhead.
+In these cases if you want to block detection of that false trip you can add it to bogusTrips.
+You can also just let it eventually fade away as well.
+The dudes will tired and run up from the basement for momma's cookies.

   boards:
     Type: Array